Welcome address from Oscar Goodman, Mayor Emeritus of Las Vegas

 Friday 10th (am) – Gildas Sorin, CEO of Novaled

 The tremendous success of the Samsung Galaxy family of portable devices has sustained the rise of OLED displays.
 OLED technology will be behind the next generation of displays, which are initially more flexible, and in a next step should be expected similar to a sheet of paper.
-Besides Samsung Display, all the major display makers are preparing their OLED display roadmaps.
-In contrast to Plasma displays, which use a disruptive technology to LCD, the OLED display has to be seen as an evolution of the LCD technology.
-The current difficulties in mastering the mass-production of large OLED television screens should not conceal the fundamental shift of the display industry towards OLED.
-This keynote will present the reasons to be optimistic for the OLED growth but without neglecting the challenges to resolve.
+Besides Samsung Display, all the major display makers are preparing their OLED roadmaps.
+In contrast to Plasma displays, which use a different technology to LCD, OLED should be considered an evolution of LCD technology.
+The current difficulties in mastering the mass-production of large OLED television screens should not mask the fundamental shift of the display industry towards OLED.
+This keynote will present the reasons to be optimistic for OLED growth, but without neglecting the remaining challenges.

 Gildas Sorin, CEO at Novaled AG since August 2003, maintains overall responsibility for leading the company and its business growth worldwide.
 Under his leadership Novaled has become a major player in the organic electronic industry.
 Novaled holds the position of world leader in energy saving for OLED.
 Novaled products are the cornerstone of the European program OLED100 for very low energy and cleantech lighting applications.
 Previously he was with Philips Electronics for five years as vice president of the Display Division and, in parallel, general manager of the Philips Plasma Displays group.
 Prior to that, he served at Thomson Multimedia for 20 years in various executive and management roles, including president of Thomson Plasma, director of Thomson LCD, director of the joint venture Thomson / ST Microelectronics dedicated to advanced digital semiconductors, general manager of Thomson strategic sourcing, and deputy general manager of the worldwide Thomson R&D organization.
 Mr. Sorin is graduated from the Ecole Supérieure d’Electronique de l’Ouest, a French grande école; he attended Thomson University and holds a degree in senior management.
 Mr. Sorin is chevalier de l'Ordre National du Mérite, the French national award.